 Hackers vs. Testers: Understanding Software Vulnerability Discovery Processes

-Primal Wijesekera, EECS, UC Berkeley; Serge Egelman, EECS, UC Berkeley; Noura Alomar, EECS, UC Berkeley; Amit Elazari, UC Berkeley School of Law
+Primal Wijesekera, EECS, UC Berkeley; Serge Egelman, ICSI, UC Berkeley; Noura Alomar, ICSI, UC Berkeley; Amit Elazari, UC Berkeley School of Law

 White-hat hackers (bug hunters) play an important role in identifying security vulnerabilities through bug-bounty programs.
 Yet white-hat hackers, however, haven’t received the attention they deserve from the security research community.
 Bug hunting is still portrayed as an ad-hoc process with very minimal empirical evidence showing why bug hunters are successful or how they are different from traditional software testers.
 The goal of this research team is to fill that knowledge gap and correctly understand white-hat hackers (bug hunters).
 They hypothesize that there are concrete differences between white-hat hackers and traditional software testers and penetration testers; white-hat hackers have proven to be a significant tool for increasing security in deployed systems by finding a variety of hidden bugs that would have otherwise been used by malicious actors.
 The researchers aim to uncover the reasons for that success scientifically.
 Understanding their approaches could help developers write more secure code, reducing the probability of introducing a vulnerability in the software and making software testing more efficient.